gaia-unlimited/gaiaunlimited/docs/notebooks/Aurora/README.md

-# Density distribution of metal-poor giants in the heart of the Galaxy
+# Selection function for metal-poor giants in the heart of the Galaxy

 <!-- URL: [https://github.com/evgenykurbatov/kp23-turb-conv-ppd](https://github.com/evgenykurbatov/kp23-turb-conv-ppd) -->